raspberrypilearning/sense-hat-marble-maze/worksheet.md

 # Sense Hat Marble Maze

-A Marble Maze is a game of skill, in which one or more marbles are placed inside of a maze, and the player needs to guide the marbles to a specific point by tiliting the maze in various directions, causing the marbles to roll around.
+A Marble Maze is a game of skill, in which one or more marbles are placed inside of a maze, and the player needs to guide the marbles to a specific point by tilting the maze in various directions, causing the marbles to roll around.

 ![Marble Maze](https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/Round_maze.jpg/775px-Round_maze.jpg)